DavidGuamanDavila/simple-interest-calculator/README.md

 # Simple Interest Calculator

 ## About
 This Simple Interest Calculator is a web-based tool that allows users to calculate the interest on a principal amount over a period of time.
-The project is built using HTML, CSS, and JavaScript and was developed as part of the course CAD101EN: Introduction to Cloud Development with HTML, CSS, and JavaScript provided by IBM.
+The project is built using HTML, CSS, and JavaScript and was developed as part of the course [CAD101EN: Introduction to Cloud Development with HTML, CSS, and JavaScript] (https://www.edx.org/learn/web-development/ibm-introduction-to-web-development-with-html5-css3-and-javascript) provided by IBM through edX.

 ## Features
 - User-friendly interface for entering the principal amount, interest rate, and time period.